V-Cube 8

 The V-Cube 8 is an 8×8×8 version of the Rubik's Cube.
-Unlike the original puzzle (but like the 4×4×4 and 6×6×6 cubes), it has no fixed facets: the center facets (36 per face) are free to move to different positions.
+Unlike the original puzzle (but like the 4×4×4 and 6×6×6 cubes), it has no fixed centers: the center facets (36 per face) are free to move to different positions.
 The design was covered by Panagiotis Verdes' patent from 2007 but Verdes Innovations SA did not produce it for sale until 2014.
-Other 8×8×8 cubes are produced by various Chinese companies.
+Other manufacturers released their own versions of the puzzle much earlier.

 Methods for solving the 3×3×3 cube work for the edges and corners of the 8×8×8 cube, as long as one has correctly identified the relative positions of the colors — since the center facets can no longer be used for identification.

 Mechanics

 The puzzle consists of 296 pieces ("Cubies") on the surface.
 There are also 84 movable pieces entirely hidden within the interior of the cube, as well as six fixed pieces attached to the central "spider" frame.
 The V-Cube 9 uses essentially the same mechanism, except that on the latter these hidden pieces (corresponding to the center rows) are made visible.

 There are 216 center pieces which show one color each, 72 edge pieces which show two colors each, and eight corner pieces which show three colors.
 Each piece (or sextet of edge pieces) shows a unique color combination, but not all combinations are present (for example, there is no edge piece with both red and orange sides, since red and orange are on opposite sides of the solved Cube).
 The location of these cubes relative to one another can be altered by twisting the layers of the Cube 90°, 180°, or 270°, but the location of the colored sides relative to one another in the completed state of the puzzle cannot be altered: it is fixed by the distribution of Color combinations on edge and corner pieces.

 Currently, the 8×8×8 is produced with black or white plastic as a base, with red opposite orange, blue opposite green, and yellow opposite white or black.
 The V-Cube version has one center piece marked the letter V.

 The V-Cube has rounded sides like the V-Cube 7, whereas the Chinese versions have flat faces.
 On all versions, the outermost layers are thicker than the middle ones.
 Without this alteration, there would be no way to connect the corner pieces to the rest of the mechanism.